 The Yankee All-Star League was revamped in 1978 to include 7 tracks from 3 states: Massachusetts (Westboro, Seekonk), New Hampshire (Star, Monadnock) and Connecticut (Stafford, Thompson, Waterford).
 Each track would host a single 100 lap event.
 In the Waterford event on August 9th – as was the case for every Yankee All-Star race that year – Geoff Bodine took the win.
 His clean sweep of the entire series clinched him the ’78 YAS title unchallenged, in what turned out to be the series’ last season.

-Don Fowler and Dick LaFlesh were declared co-champions in the Grand American division when the both finished with 368 points by season's end.
-For Fowler, it was his 3rd GA title in the last 4 seasons.
-It was LaFlesh's only career Speedbowl Championship.
-In 1978, there were no tie-breaker rules for points, but it should be noted that both Fowler had wins in 3 point races, as opposed to only 1 for LaFlesh (most wins is the current tie-breaker for points used today).
+Don Fowler and Dick LaFlesh were declared co-champions in the Grand American division when the both finished with 368 points by season’s end.
+For Fowler, it was his 3rd championship in the last 4 seasons.
+It was LaFlesh’s only career Speedbowl Championship.
+In 1978, there were no tie-breaker rules for points.
 Bob Gada led the division in wins with 5, including the season ending NAPA 50 lapper, and was the point leader going into the final point race.
 But Gada was involved in an accident mid-way through the event that resulted in a DNF.
 Fowler & LaFlesh both finished in the top 5.
 In the final standings, Gada finished just 10 points behind the co-champions.